Hero image desktop Hero image mobile

 The Balance of Grass and Tree Cover Dashboard is an industry initiative that identifies trends in woody vegetation and ground cover.
 The dashboard, created by Cibo Labs, involves the integration of 30 years of satellite data to detect annual trends in woody vegetation and seasonal trends in ground cover.

 Overall, Australia’s grazed agricultural lands are increasing in woody vegetation.
 In fact, the amount of tree cover in Australia has increased over the last 30 years.
-Total woody vegetation has increased from 23.77% in 1995 to 25.48% in 2021.
-Also, over the past decade the area of land under forest in Australia increased by around 3 million hectares or around 2.5% of total forest area, despite significant impacts of fire and drought in that time.
+Total net woody vegetation on grazing properties in Australia has increased from 23.77% in 1995 to 25.48% in 2021.
+Also, over the past decade the net area of grazing land under forest in Australia increased by around 3 million hectares or around 2.5% of total forest area, despite significant impacts of fire and drought in that time.

 In addition, farmers like Paul Crook are actively reforesting their lands, using indigenous plants to help increase biodiversity and also contribute to animal wellbeing by providing shade and shelter for their livestock.